More than 50 currency pairs

 - Trades can be kept open for as long as possible.

 - Traders can potentially lose more than what was invested in the original trade, especially under conditions of excessive slippage.

-- CFDs require the trader to commit more margin to the trades as leverage is usually lower.
+- CFDs require the trader to commit more margin to the trades, as leverage is usually lower.

-Despite the disadvantages, CFD trading can be a profitable venture when approached the right way.
+Despite the disadvantages, CFD trading can be a profitable venture when approached in the right way.
 AG Markets provides traders with the opportunity to trade CFDs on several assets.